danieloskarsson/jsond/README.md

 ## §Appendix: Examples

-Basic use of JSOND is as simple as replacing literal example values with string literals that define the value type.
+Basic use of JSOND is to replace literal example values with "boolean", "string", "number", and "integer" as in Example 1.

 ```
 [
 	{
 		"id": "integer",
-		"name": "string",
+		"slug": "string",
 		"category": "string",
 		"price": "number",
 		"reduced": "boolean",